subbat9710/Tic-Tac-Toe-Game/README.md

 Opposite corner: If the opponent is in the corner, the player plays the opposite corner.
 Empty corner: The player plays in a corner square.
 Empty side: The player plays in a middle square on any of the 4 sides.

-    Option 2: If there is a configuration where the opponent can fork, the player should block that fork.
-    Center: A player marks the center.
-(If it is the first move of the game, playing on a corner gives "O" more opportunities to make a mistake and may therefore be the better choice; however, it makes no difference between perfect players.)
-    Opposite corner: If the opponent is in the corner, the player plays the opposite corner.
-    Empty corner: The player plays in a corner square.
-    Empty side: The player plays in a middle square on any of the 4 sides.

 For more references: https://en.wikipedia.org/wiki/Tic-tac-toe